-Meet food blogger Linda Davis, a chef and wellness advocate who lives in Madera, the center of the California’s richest agricultural valley.
+Food blogger, Linda Davis, a chef and wellness advocate who lives in Madera, the center of the California’s richest agricultural valley.
 She lives with her Caesar-salad obsessed husband, Karl, whose everyday business is diagnosing illness and prescribing medication as a Physician Assistant.

-Linda’s Story: From culinary school to disastrous medical diagnoses, these are the original recipes I developed and ate while I fought to regain and eventually enjoy vigorously good health.
-From seven daily medications to none, which included painful injections, this is how I created a healing and healthy diet for myself.
+From culinary school to disastrous medical diagnoses, these are the original recipes I learned, developed, and while becoming a chef.
+Later, when I fought to regain and eventually enjoy vigorously good health, I went from seven daily medications to one, which included painful injections, this is how I created a healing and healthy diet for myself.

 The bottom line…